 Friends International's vision is that every international student in the UK should have a Christian friend, giving them the opportunity to respond to the message of Jesus Christ and return home with the desire and skills to spread the Gospel in their own country and throughout the world.

 West Bridgford Advice Centre

-The West Bridgford Advice Centre is open every Wednesday from 9-30am to 12-30pm in St Giles’ Church Hall, Stratford Road, West Bridgford, NG2 6AZ (just behind the church.)
+The West Bridgford Advice Centre is open every Wednesday from 9.30am to 12.30pm in St Giles’ Church Hall, Stratford Road, West Bridgford, NG2 6BA (just behind the church).

-Christian Aid’s ethos has remained the same – to assist people and communities on the basis of need, regardless of race, religion or nationality.
+Christian Aid’s ethos has always remained the same – to assist people and communities on the basis of need, regardless of race, religion or nationality.
 Its work is founded on Christian faith and powered by hope.
-Wherever they can make a difference, Christian Aid works with and through local organisations - known as partners – and their work falls into two main areas:– Providing urgent, practical and effective assistance where the need is greatest; and campaigning against poverty and injustice.
-At St Giles we have two main focuses of activity for Christian Aid: 1) Christian Aid week in May when an army of willing volunteers take to the streets delivering and collecting the famous red envelopes.
-2) The Quiz Night – this is the biggest single fundraising event in support of Christian Aid in the East Midlands – and it’s also a great night out!
+Wherever they can make a difference, Christian Aid works with and through local organisations - their work falls into two main areas, providing urgent, practical and effective assistance where the need is greatest, and campaigning against poverty and injustice.